spatialos/UnrealGDK/SpatialGDK/Documentation/content/simulated-players.md

 ### Worker configuration file

 To launch a simulated player deployment, you need to provide a [worker configuration file]({{urlRoot}}/content/glossary#worker-configuration-file) with the following name:
-`spatialos.SimulatedPlayerCoordinator.worker.json`
+`spatialos.SimulatedPlayerCoordinator.worker.json`.
+This will tell SpatialOS how to build, launch, and interact with the simulated player coordinator worker, which will run the simulated players.

 The [Example Project]({{urlRoot}}/content/get-started/example-project/exampleproject-intro) and [Starter Template]({{urlRoot}}/content/get-started/starter-template/get-started-template-intro) already include this worker configuration file in the right location, but for new projects you need to add it yourself to the `spatial/workers/<worker>` directory.

 We recommend that you copy [our example configuration file](https://github.com/spatialos/UnrealGDK/blob/release/SpatialGDK/Build/Programs/Improbable.Unreal.Scripts/WorkerCoordinator/SpatialConfig/spatialos.SimulatedPlayerCoordinator.worker.json), and adapt it to your project where necessary.
 This file contains the arguments that are passed to the simulated player game clients.
+For information on customising this configuration file, please visit [this page](https://docs.improbable.io/reference/14.2/shared/project-layout/introduction).

+Once you have copied the file, you'll need to run `spatial build build-config` from the `spatial` directory of your project.
+This will apply this new configuration to your project's executable.

 ### Local deployments

 You can launch simulated players as [Play In Editor](https://docs.unrealengine.com/en-US/GettingStarted/HowTo/PIE/index.html#playineditor) clients by configuring the “Number of Simulated Players” option (**Edit > Editor Preferences > Level Editor > Play > Multiplayer Options**):